-Health Canada has no procedure in place to disclose the location of a MMAR license holder because of federal privacy legislation concerns.
-Local governments have no knowledge of the location of such marijuana growing operations to ensure that appropriate permits are issued and inspections conducted so that the buildings/sites containing medical marijuana grow operations meet all necessary building, fire and electrical safety regulations and that they do not create a nuisance to others.
+Under the current regulations, Health Canada has no procedure in place to disclose the location of any MMAR license holders or the related grow operation.
+As such, local governments have no knowledge of the location of such marijuana growing operations to ensure that appropriate permits are issued and inspections conducted so that the buildings/sites containing medical marijuana grow operations meet all necessary building, fire and electrical safety regulations and that they do not create a nuisance or hazard to others.
+The proposed changes as discussed above to the MMAR program by Health Canada do not address this issue; however, the proposed changes indicate that the MMAR licenses would be phased out.
+No specific schedule for such "phasing out" is identified.

-There is no legal reason standing in the way of Health Canada imposing a requirement that as part of its MMAR application process the applicant must proceed through a concurrent application process with the local government (within which the growing operation will take place) to obtain all necessary local permits and licenses from the local government prior to the issuance of the MMAR license by Health Canada.
+There is no legal reason standing in the way of Health Canada implementing a requirement as part of its MMAR application process that the applicant proceed through a concurrent application process with the local government (within which the growing operation will take place) to obtain all necessary local permits and licenses from the local government precedent to the issuance of the MMAR license by Health Canada.

 Of particular concern to local governments with respect to MMAR grow operations is community public safety and nuisance concerns that they create.
 Medical marijuana growing operations can create a public and emergency responder safety hazard with respect to electrical wiring that is often improperly installed in such operations, the potential for "grow rips" by criminals and the deleterious effects on the building within which the growing operation is located if there is inadequate ventilation and other related infrastructure to properly support the growing operation.
-The growing operations can also create a nuisance to surrounding properties by way of odour that they create.
+The growing operations can also create a nuisance to surrounding properties by way of odours that they create.

-Proposed Surrey Medical Marijuana Production and Regulatory By-law
+Surrey Medical Marijuana Production and Regulatory By-law No. 17410

-Based on the above discussion, a proposed by-law has been developed titled the "Surrey Medical Marijuana Production and Regulatory By-law" (the "By-law"), which is attached as Appendix "A" to this report.
-The By-law provides for three (3) different types of licenses depending on the nature of Health Canada license for which the applicant has applied.
-Each of these license types will need to be renewed annually.
+Surrey By-law No. 17410 is attached as Appendix "B" to this report.
+The By-law provides for three (3) different types of MMAR licenses depending on the nature of Health Canada license for which the applicant has applied.
+Each of these license types needs to be renewed annually by the license holder.

-The By-law requires that a "personal-use license" be obtained by a person who wishes to store and consume medical marijuana.
+The By-law requires that a "personal-use license" be obtained by any person who wishes to store and consume medical marijuana in or on a particular premise.

-If a person wishes to produce medical marijuana for his or her own consumption, the Bylaw requires that a "personal-use production license" be obtained which authorizes a person to produce medical marijuana for their own use.
+If a person wishes to produce medical marijuana for his or her own consumption, the Bylaw requires that a "personal-use production license" be obtained which authorizes a person to produce medical marijuana at a particular premise for their own use.

-If a person wishes to produce medical marijuana for use by others, the By-law requires that the person obtain a "designated-person production license" for producing medical marijuana on behalf of up to two other persons.
+If a person wishes to produce medical marijuana for use by others, the By-law requires that the person obtain a "designated-person production license" for producing medical marijuana at a particular premise on behalf of up to two other persons.